LucasRGoes/futpedia-crawler/README.md

 # Scrapedia
-Um scraper/crawler utilizado para extração de dados históricos da página futpedia.globo.com.
+A scraper/crawler used for the extraction of historic data from the webpage futpedia.globo.com.